Corporate Taxes in Sweden in 2024-25: Complete Guide

 • The tax structures for enterprises are competitive with those of other OECD countries.
 In addition to being modest by global standards, the corporation tax rate is also exclusively determined by a firm’s annual revenue, and no additional license taxes or regional corporate taxes are levied.

 • For businesses that establish a holding corporation, a branch, or a subsidiary in Sweden, the tax environment is favorable.
-The tax plan exempts Intra organizational dividends and capital gains from taxes, does not have thin capitalization limits, does not impose withholding taxes on interest expenses, and imposes minimal or no withholding taxes on dividends.
+The tax plan exempts intra-organizational dividends and capital gains from taxes, does not have thin capitalization limits, does not impose withholding taxes on interest expenses, and imposes minimal or no withholding taxes on dividends.

 • The unilateral tax agreements Sweden has with over 80 countries help to prevent double taxation.